 Solidarité France-Népal, in partnership with HEC students, helps disadvantaged populations in Nepal by organising two-month missions every summer to promote education and improve sanitary conditions.

-Creation of an oikos chapter at ESCP Europe after successful application to this international student initiative on sustainability.
+Creation of an oikos chapter at ESCP after successful application to this international student initiative on sustainability.
 Organisation of many events for students.

 Dissemination of academic knowledge

 The School regularly organises extra curricular events related to ERS.
 For example, on the 18th November, 2018, ESCP and the NOISE ESCP co-organised a special conference with Mr. Muhammad Yunus.